KHZ-INTL/Wallpaper_changer/README.md

 An example of using it with crontab:
 */10 * * * * export "$HOME=/home/MyUserName"; export DISPLAY=":0.0"; /home/myUserName/my_scripts/bin/wallpaper.py --time;

+#### Wal Colour scheme Generation
+If PyWal is enabled; `wallpaper.py --pywal enabled`, then the selected wallppaer will be passed as an argument when calling wal for colour shcme generation.
+Also, you can change pywal's backend for colour scheme generation by using the `--pywal_backend` argument.
+You must install the additional backend if not available, they are available in python package repositories, use PIP.
+Furthermore, you can use random wal colour schemes using the `--pywal_random` argument.

 #### Arguments